PixelOwl/.NET/README.md

 ### **Phase 1** Getting started

-We will be starting off with how to make a basic project and refactoring it into a solution following the single responsibility principle and how to set up a basic clean code architecture.
-This setup format will be used throughout the incubator.
+Let's start off with how to make a basic project and refactor it into a solution following the Single Responsibility principle (SOLID principles) and how to set up a basic clean code architecture.
+You will be using this setup format throughout the rest of the incubator.

 Overview
 - [ ] [TDDD and Unit Testing](https://web.microsoftstream.com/video/ffd65354-c7b0-49c2-a9f7-2d90a7fbb565?channelId=fe5bc582-9acb-4952-9b71-b29aab0bc9e9)